warmmike/kubernetes-resume-challenge/README.md

 # Kubernetes Resume Challenge

-### I decided to take on the [Kubernetes Resume Challenge](https://cloudresumechallenge.dev/docs/extensions/kubernetes-challenge/) to re-affirm my interest in Kubernetes and integrate my Homelab into the workflow.
+## I decided to take on the [Kubernetes Resume Challenge](https://cloudresumechallenge.dev/docs/extensions/kubernetes-challenge/) to re-affirm my interest in Kubernetes and integrate my Homelab into the workflow.

+## Here are the most interesting things I encountered:
+- Docker image version tag handling in Github Actions
+- Helm Chart creation!
+- Performance testing and autoscale
+- Terraform backends and code layout
+- Self Hosted Runners ARC

+## Here were my goals along the way:
 - Use docker-compose to quickly iterate the Application testing
 - Use local Kubernetes to test Github Runner ARC Action Runner Controller, aka Scalable Self Hosted Github Runners
 - Implement modern Terraform code structure layout
 - AWS autoscale and network testing
+- Github Actions from the start

-### Here I document my journey in reverse chronological order:
+## Here I document my journey in reverse chronological order:

+- ### Extra Credit Helm
+  - I had to delete all resources to apply the Helm
+  - I want to look at Keda.

+- ### Step 12
+  - ConfigMaps

-- ## Step 11 & Step 10 Extra Credit
+- ### Step 11 & Step 10
   - Liveness and readiness probes
   - I want to look at Keda.
   - Also want to create Helm chart.

-- ## Step 9 & Step 8 Rolling Update and Rollback
+- ### Step 9 & Step 8 Rolling Update and Rollback
   - Using ChatGPT for the Ecom Website CSS updates
   - Github Action docker image version tagging
     - The best approach reads Dockerhub metadata to push back the metadata tags.
 I went with using github.run-number, also github.sha